The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 Ticket tracking is now hosted in JIRA: https://tickets.puppetlabs.com

 This issue is currently not available for export.
 If you are experiencing the issue described below, please file a new ticket in JIRA.
 Once a new ticket has been created, please add a link to it that points back to this Redmine ticket.

 #2 Updated by R.I.
 Pienaar about 2 years ago

 - Status changed from Unreviewed to Needs More Information

 I am not sure if this is the cause but you should use full paths in —config ../etc/server.cfg and your -I that you supply to ruby, the daemon will change its working directory before daemonizing and this might be related

-#3 Updated by J L almost 2 years ago
+#3 Updated by J L about 2 years ago

 - File daemon.txt added

 It appears the issue is with ruby not liking a relative include path and silently dying when attempting to load the plugins (unable to resolve the plugin dir).
 The relative config path is not causing any issues.

 This command works: ruby -I /home/rad/mcollective-2.0.0/lib/ mcollectived —config ../etc/server.cfg See daemon.txt